-We have audited the financial statements of the governmental activities and the major funds of the 2021 Urban Renewal Agency of the City of Sherwood, Oregon (the Agency), a component unit of the City of Sherwood, Oregon, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Agency's basic financial statements, and have issued our report thereon dated March 16, 2023.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We have audited the financial statements of the governmental activities and the major funds of the 2021 Urban Renewal Agency of the City of Sherwood, Oregon (the Agency), a component unit of the City of Sherwood, Oregon, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Agency's basic financial statements, and have issued our report thereon dated April 29, 2024.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America (GAAS) and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Governmental Auditing Standards).